willer94/lava1302/README.md

 a simple demo to show 2D landmarks and wireframes given an input image

-If this project helps you, please cite our paper.
+If this project helps you, please cite our papers.

 ```
 @article{Wang2022RevisitingMS,